 - rights for services access.

-When making the certification, the surveyor must take into account:
+When making the certification, the surveyor should take into account:

-- provisions of the relevant Town Planning Scheme at time of signing the certificate
+- provisions of the relevant scheme at time of signing the certificate

 - development approval (if any)

-- effect on new or previous restrictive covenants.
+- effect on new short form easements or restrictive covenants.

 As some schemes may not fit the criteria, surveyors may have to research these requirements before proceeding with the merger.

-The merger option enables a Vehicle Access Easement to be created on the Strata Plan under section 21W of the STA.
+The merger option enables a short form easement for vehicle access Easement (ST(G)R Regulation 31) to be created on the sketch plan under schedule 2A clause 21W of the STA.
 This easement is for parking, turning and access (see Plan Example 28).
-Surveyors should ensure that the resolution agreeing to the merger included the creation of the easement.
 Other forms of easements on mergers are created by deed or transfer.